RachelShalom/feed_reader/README.md

 # Project Overview

-This is a web-based application that reads RSS feeds that uses testing with [Jasmine](http://jasmine.github.io/)
+This is a web-based application that reads RSS feeds that uses testing with [Jasmine](http://jasmine.github.io/) in order to run this application please run the file index.html in the browser.

 ## The different performed tests: